konrin/skasync/README.md

 ### windows
 https://github.com/konrin/skasync/releases/latest/download/skasync-windows-amd64.exe

-## Why not dev mode in skaffold?!
+## Why not use dev mode in skaffold?!
-The main problem is too long counting of changes on a large project.
-Skaffold has three synchronization modes (manual / notify / polling), each of the modes is just a trigger to start the process of a FULL crawl through all files in the working directory (for each artifact separately!) for the subsequent calculation of the list of changes.
-First, this is a long time, and secondly, the ssd resource decreases.
+The main problem is too long counting changes on a large project.

+Skaffold has three sync modes (manual / notification / polling).
+Regardless of the mode, each event triggers a FULL crawl of all files in the working directory to generate a list of changes.
+For each artifact separately!

+In addition, this approach reduces the ssd resource.

 Happy coding 🍻